YourRoots Logo

 Children(s): Josephine Lister, Eppie Perry, Lonie Perry

-It was in 1836 that Louisa Francis Gray was born in Alabama, a child of George Jefferson Gray and Piety Loyd.
-Louisa Francis Gray went on to marry Rodney Lester and Rodney Lester and had children such as Josephine "Josie" Lister, Eppie M. Perry and Lonie Perry.
-Louisa Francis Gray was deceased by 1903 in Tuscaloosa, Tuscaloosa County, Alabama, USA.
+In 1836, Louisa Francis Gray entered the world in Alabama, born to George Jefferson Gray and Piety Loyd.
+In 1860, Louisa Francis Gray resided in Hamilton, Texas, USA.
+In 1880, Louisa Francis Gray resided in Trout Creek, St Clair, Alabama, USA.
+Louisa Francis Gray married Rodney Lester, Rodney Lester, and had children including Josephine "Josie" Lister, Eppie M. Perry, Lonie Perry.
+Louisa Francis Gray passed away in 1903 in Tuscaloosa, Tuscaloosa County, Alabama, USA.

 Find more search results for Louisa Gray